klamt-lab/straindesign/README.rst

 ``JVMNotFoundException: No JVM shared library file (libjli.dylib) found.
 Try setting up the JAVA_HOME environment variable.``

-In this case you need to set your `JAVA_HOME environment variable <https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux>`_
+In this case you need to set your `JAVA_HOME environment variable <https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux>`_.

+If you're on OS X and get the error

+``OSError: [Errno 0] JVM DLL not found``

+check that your `Java and the JPype library is set up correctly <https://github.com/jpype-project/jpype/issues/994>`_.

 Install additional solvers:
 ===========================